anilzen/MathQuantum/content/fellowship/graduate.md

 ---
 ## Benefits

-Grad fellowships last a minimum of 1 year but are open to renewal.
+Grad fellowships last a minimum of 1 year, and are open to renewal.

-$37,000 stipend plus tuition/fees, and $1,000 for conference/workshop attendance.
+$37,000 stipend plus tuition/fees for the year, and $1,000 for conference/workshop attendance.

 ## Expectations
 - [ ] Engage in a mentored research project applying math to QIS